Frequently Asked Questions

 Yes.
 Our program will provide you with many opportunities to interact with real-world applications.
 Our students have worked with many local for-profit and not-for-profit organizations.
 For examples of projects, please see our student projects page.

 Most students also complete an internship for 1-6 credits, either during a fall or spring semester or summer.
 Contact the graduate program chair for more information and for the appropriate procedures and forms.
-To see what communication students have done in the past, see our student experience page.

 My undergraduate degree was not in the field of communications.
 Will that affect my success in this program?